A development company or a freelance developer – whom should you hire for your project? This article will sort things out and help you make your mind

 The lack of staff qualified for the task

 As a young company, you probably don’t have enough people yet.
-Since it is too expensive to employ many in-house specialists, you have to work with the employees and skills that are currently at disposal.
-This can cause exhaustion in devs, and training new ones is expensive and takes time.
+Since it is too expensive to employ many in-house specialists, you have to work with the employees and skills that are currently at your disposal.
+This can cause exhaustion in devs, and training new ones are expensive and takes time.

 Challenges posed by clients

-“Sometimes clients have the delusion of knowledge and they demand things that are not practical or beneficial to the website.
+“Sometimes clients have the delusion of knowledge, and they demand things that are not practical or beneficial to the website.
 As an agency, we try and act as a trusted advisor to our clients, but sometimes, due to client pressure, we “conditionally” give in to the pressure and let the client know it” – Chetan says.

 “Oh, we’ve just remembered we wanted this little tweak.”